Supply Chain Agility — When Design Meets Planning

-Thanks to the geometric progress in storage and computational power due to cloud computing and speed of computing due to in-memory technology, planning in near real-time across an end-to-end supply chain, breaking down the traditional silos is now a reality.
+Thanks to the geometric progress in storage and computational power due to cloud computing and the speed of computing due to in-memory technology, it is now a reality to plan in near real-time across an end-to-end supply chain, thus breaking down the traditional silos.
 This is helping organizations conduct business at an unprecedented speed.
 However, one of the limitations of these planning systems is that they don’t question the fundamental assumptions around the supply chain design.
 They simply accept these assumptions as if they are set in stone.
 Because of this, even as the speed of planning has increased, the gains in agility are not proportionate.
 Moreover, the quality of the plan degrades over time as the underlying assumptions, if left untested, become stale and irrelevant.

 One may assume that structural decisions have a large capital outlay associated with them and hence can be less frequent.
 However, with uberization of warehousing and transportation, organizations can flex the number of nodes in the network on a more dynamic basis, collapsing or expanding them on demand, turning fixed capital costs associated with structures into variable, operating costs.
 Think of the many peaks experienced by consumer goods companies wherein seasonality associated with the holidays or back-to-school necessitates pre-building inventory and positioning it in leased facilities.
 More dynamic patterns of demand wherein external causals play an increasingly important role are turning once very predictable-turn businesses into quite choppy ones.
 This is turning structural design decisions into much more frequent decisions working in tandem with planning.

-There are many more interesting use cases emerging where design technology and associated algorithms are being used to augment weekly production and warehouse capacity planning making design principles part of the operational fabric of a company’s design-plan-execute loop.
+There are many more interesting use cases emerging where design technology and associated algorithms are being used to augment weekly production and warehouse capacity planning, making design principles part of the operational fabric of a company’s design-plan-execute loop.
 However, there are many more organizations that just plan and execute based on supply chain policies and assumptions that never get updated.
-Such companies can hugely benefit from embracing these emerging practices.
+Such companies can hugely benefit from embracing these emerging practices, including building a digital supply chain twin, implementing robust supply chain analytics, and engaging in granular scenario planning.
 In my experience, it will be quite easy to spot several low hanging fruits wherein significant value can be unlocked in a matter of weeks.

 In a world that can be very unpredictable, design can no longer be a one and done exercise.
 It has to work in lockstep with planning and in a far more dynamic manner to drive supply chain agility.
 I will repeat an analogy I used in the past to make this point.
 Planning tries to play the best hand it can with the cards that are dealt, whereas design can reshuffle the deck, picking the best cards to play out of the deck.
 Being the dealer and player at the same time can be a wonderful winning strategy!
 This is the power that can be unleashed when design meets planning!